Luis-Rosario-Alers/BankOps/CONTRIBUTING.md

 ### VS Code Extension

+For VS Code users,
+we recommend
-For VS Code users, we recommend installing the [Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) extension to help format commit messages according to these conventions.
-This extension provides:
+installing the [Gitmoji Commits](https://marketplace.visualstudio.com/items?itemName=seatonjiang.gitmoji-vscode) extension to help format commit messages according to these conventions.

-- Interactive commit message builder
-- Commit type selection
-- Scope suggestions
-- Breaking change prompts
-- Emoji support

 For more information on the project, please refer to the [DEVELOPER](./docs/DEVELOPER.md) file.